blukatdevelopment/UnchainedWorldsOld/character_creation/classes/colossus.md

 ### Ability Score increase
 You may increase one ability score by 2, or you can increase two ability scores of your choice by 1.
 You cannot increase an ability score past 20.

+### Magical Might
+Your body has Mutated innate magical or counter-magical ability, making your unarmed strikes overcome immunity and resistance to nonmagical melee.

 ### Epic Mutation
 You gain a mutation signifying the peak of your raw strength, choose one mutation from the following.

 ##### Genetic Reshuffle
-As an action you may expend all of your stamina dice and change all the mutations currently affecting your body.
+As an action you may expend a number of your stamina dice and change an amount of mutations currently affecting your body equal to the amount of stamina dice you expended.
 This change takes 10 minutes and during that time you are incapacitated as your body shifts and grows its new mutations.
-You may exchange this mutation for gargantuan growth or another epic mutation but the change is irreversible and takes 1 hour during which you are incapacitated as your body shifts and grows its new epic mutation.
+You may exchange this mutation for gargantuan growth or another epic mutation but the change is irreversible and takes 1 hour during which you are incapacitated as your body shifts and grows its new epic mutation, This exchange consumes 10 stamina dice.

 ##### Gargantuan Growth
 - Your body grows to become gargantuan size.